72 Seasons

-72 Seasons is the upcoming eleventh studio album by American heavy metal band Metallica.
-It is set for release on April 14, 2023, by their own label Blackened Recordings.
-72 Seasons is produced by Greg Fidelman, who produced the band's previous studio album, Hardwired... to Self-Destruct (2016), and will be the band's second studio album to be released through Blackened.
+72 Seasons is the eleventh studio album by American heavy metal band Metallica, released on April 14, 2023, by their own record label Blackened Recordings.
+72 Seasons was produced by Greg Fidelman, who produced the band's previous studio album, Hardwired... to Self-Destruct (2016), and is the band's second studio album to be released through Blackened.

+The album generally received positive reviews from critics, who mostly praised Hetfield's lyrics and vocal performance but criticized the album's length.
+In 2024, 72 Seasons received three nominations at the 66th Grammy Awards, winning Best Metal Performance for the title track "72 Seasons".

+72 Seasons includes Metallica's longest original song to date, "Inamorata", which runs for over 11 minutes.

-Background
+Background and recording

 In an interview with Australian magazine The Music's official podcast in March 2019, bassist Robert Trujillo said that Metallica had begun jamming on new material for its next studio album.
 "I'm excited about the next record because I believe it will also be a culmination of the two [previous] records and another journey.
 There's no shortage of original ideas, that's the beauty of being in this band."
 He estimated that the album would be released "a lot sooner than the previous two did... this time around I think we'll be able to jump on it a lot quicker and jump in the studio and start working.
 We've all vowed to get this one going sooner than later."

 In an interview with Australian magazine Mixdown the following month, guitarist Kirk Hammett said that the band had tentative plans to enter the studio after the conclusion of its WorldWired Tour in support of Hardwired... to Self-Destruct.
 He stated, "We're in our third year since Hardwired.
 Maybe we can get a bit more focus and go into the studio a bit sooner."
 Having not contributed any writing to Hardwired... to Self-Destruct after accidentally losing his phone containing riff ideas at Copenhagen Airport in 2014, Hammett said regarding his ideas for the new album, "I have a ton of material.
 I've over-compensated, so I'm ready to go anytime."